Aargh! Just when you need it, it lets you down. Anyhow, you are in the right place, this post will show you how to get the juice flowing again.

 Other Possible Causes Of a Stalling Generator Engine

-Carburetors fail, they are a carefully calibrated component and when they wear out they are trouble.
-If your fuel system is clean and your choke works, consider fitting a new carburetor.
-They aren’t expensive and as you know aren’t difficult to fit either.
+Carburetors fail, they are a carefully calibrated component, and when they wear out, they are trouble.
+Consider fitting a new carburetor, they aren’t expensive, and as you know, they aren’t challenging to fit either.

 List of possibles :